Thursday, November 21, 2024

 Held in Hokuryu Town for the first time in nine years

 There were 14 students who graduated from Mibaushi Junior High School in 1960.
-They were all born in 1944 and are now 80 years old.
+They were all born in 1944, making them 80 years old.

-64 years have passed since we graduated from junior high school, and this was our 17th reunion.
-Currently, our classmates live in Sapporo (5 people), Numata (2 people), Hokuryu (1 person), Yokohama (1 person), etc. (4 people have passed away, and 1 person's contact information is unknown.)
+Sixty-four years have passed since we graduated from junior high school, and this was our 17th reunion.
+Currently, our classmates live in Sapporo (5 people), Numata (2 people), Hokuryu (1 person), Yokohama (1 person), etc. (4 people have passed away, and one person's contact information is unknown.)

-For the first five years after graduation, reunions were held twice a year at members' homes in rotation, but since around 1972, they have been held about once every five years in Sapporo or Numata town.
+For the first five years after graduation, reunions were held twice a year at members' homes, but since around 1972, they have been held about once every five years in Sapporo or Numata Town.

-At the invitation of Yoichi Fujita, a resident of Sapporo, Katsuhiro Nagai, the only person living in Kitaryū Town, served as the organizer for this event.
+At the request of Yoichi Fujita, who lives in Sapporo, Katsuhiro Nagai, the only person living in Hokuryu Town, served as the organizer for this event.

 Mibaushi Elementary and Junior High School